Develop, execute, and manage Microsoft Fabric notebooks

 Screenshot showing an example of cell run status details.

-Inline Spark job indicator
+Inline Apache Spark job indicator

-The Fabric notebook is Spark based.
-Code cells are executed on the Spark cluster remotely.
+The Fabric notebook is Apache Spark based.
+Code cells are executed on the Apache Spark cluster remotely.
 A Spark job progress indicator is provided with a real-time progress bar that appears to help you understand the job execution status.
 The number of tasks per each job or stage helps you to identify the parallel level of your Spark job.
 You can also drill deeper to the Spark UI of a specific job (or stage) via selecting the link on the job (or stage) name.

 You can also find the Cell level real-time log next to the progress indicator, and Diagnostics can provide you with useful suggestions to help refine and debug the code.